-2203.00 Siting Requirements
+2203.00 Sitting Requirements

 2203.01 Development Tract Size.
 A single parcel of land with a minimum of twenty (20) contiguous acres of land.
 Multiple lots must be consolidated prior to approval under this ordinance.
+As an Overlay District, and requiring a single parcel of land, HOP developments are exempt from the single dwelling per building lot requirement of the zoning ordinance, as approved by the Planning Board following Site Plan review and recorded at the Hillsborough County Registry of Deeds (HCRD).
 Land divided by a legally accepted or dedicated pre-existing public road shall not be deemed contiguous.
 Following approval, the development site may not be re-subdivided.